Do You Need a Permit?

 Eastern Red Cedar

 Eastern red cedar (Juniperus virginiana) is a native evergreen that grows 10 to 40 feet high with a pyramidal shape that becomes rounder with age.
 It is tolerant of salt and dry soils and is good for both exposed areas and sheltered coastal areas.
-The light-blue berries are an important food source for many birds and large and small mammals.
+The light-blue fruits (berry-like cones) are an important food source for many birds and large and small mammals (both male and female plants are necessary for cross pollination and berry production).
 In addition, cedars provide important protective cover for nesting, roosting, and winter shelter.
 Eastern red cedar is excellent as a specimen planting and useful in masses for windbreaks and screening.
 The leaves, roots, and berries of the red cedar have been used by the Native Americans for centuries as a botanical cure for many ailments, including asthma, colds, fevers, and hyperactivity, and for general cleansing and healing.

 (Full sun to partial shade; dry to moist, well-drained soils—tolerant of a variety of soils and growing conditions, from dry, rocky, and poor soils to wet areas; drought tolerant; salt tolerant; somewhat deer and rabbit resistant; **** Availability Rating)